michel-adelino/QuickImport/README.md

 - **Multicurrency support**.
 The base currency can be USD, EUR or anything else.
 The currency of all your accounts is detected automatically
   (after you import the Chart of accounts).
 - **Cross Currency Transactions**.
 Transfer between accounts of different currencies goes through the Undeposited funds account.
-EasyQuickImport doesn't affect the Undeposited funds balance because it uses the accurate historical exchange rate.
+QuickImport doesn't affect the Undeposited funds balance because it uses the accurate historical exchange rate.
-- **Historical exchange rate**.
-EasyQuickImport automatically obtains the exchange rate from European Central Bank on a given date for any currency for each transaction.
-You can use [other exchange rate sources](https://github.com/florianv/exchanger) as well.
-- **Multi-tenancy**: if you have multiple company files on the same computer, you can add them all to EasyQuickImport.
+- **Multi-tenancy**: if you have multiple company files on the same computer, you can add them all to QuickImport.

 ## Getting started:

-Either install [self-hosted](#how-to-install-easyquickimport) or [sign up](https://app.easyquickimport.com/register) for a free cloud account.

-### Connect EasyQuickImport to QuickBooks Desktop
+### Connect QuickImport to QuickBooks Desktop

-**In EasyQuickImport**:
+**In QuickImport**:

 Add a company file in Users, define username, password and specify the home currency.
 It's recommended to specify the company file location if you are going to use multiple company files on the same computer.